Unlawful Termination

 Additional ways to unlawfully terminate an employee include:

-- Firing the employee while he or she is on leave under the Family and Medical Leave Act or refusing to reinstate him or her in the same or a substantially similar position upon returning from the leave;
+- Firing the employee while they are on leave under the Family and Medical Leave Act or refusing to reinstate them in the same or a substantially similar position upon returning from leave;

-- Terminating the employee for an action he or she took during his or her personal time, such as engaging in local politics; and
+- Terminating the employee for an action they took during their personal time, such as engaging in local politics; and

-- Intentionally creating a work environment for the employee that is so unbearable that he or she chooses to resign.
+- Intentionally creating a work environment for the employee that is so unbearable that they choose to resign.
 This is known as wrongful constructive termination.

-If you were unlawfully terminated from a position, you have the right to seek compensation for your financial damages and justice for yourself by working with an experienced employment lawyer to pursue a legal claim, which could be with the EEOC or the Department of Fair Employment and Housing depending on your case’s circumstances.
-Contact our team at Valiant Law today to schedule your initial consultation with us to learn more about your rights and determine how to proceed with your case.
+If you were unlawfully terminated from a position, you have the right to seek compensation for your financial damages and justice for yourself by working with an employment lawyer to pursue a legal claim, which could be with the EEOC or the Department of Fair Employment and Housing depending on your situation’s circumstances.
+Contact our team at Valiant Law today to schedule your initial consultation with us to learn more about your rights and determine how to proceed with your situation.
+Having legal representation can significantly enhance your ability to understand complex legal nuances and effectively communicate your claims for the best possible outcomes.

-Living and working in Los Angeles, you are likely aware of the dynamic and competitive job market.
+Living and working in Fontana, you are likely aware of the dynamic and competitive job market.
 However, this bustling environment can sometimes lead to unfair employment practices, including unlawful termination.
-If you believe you have been wrongfully terminated, it's crucial to understand your rights and the resources available to you in the Los Angeles area.
+If you believe you have been wrongfully terminated, it's crucial to understand your rights and the resources available to you in Fontana.

-The City of Los Angeles and the County of Los Angeles both have resources to help employees navigate employment disputes.
-The Los Angeles City Government and the Los Angeles County Department of Human Resources provide information and support for workers facing unlawful termination.
+The City of Fontana and the County of San Bernardino both have resources to help employees navigate employment disputes.
+The Fontana City Government and the San Bernardino County Department of Human Resources provide information and support for workers facing unlawful termination.
 Additionally, the California Department of Fair Employment and Housing (DFEH) is a vital resource for addressing discrimination and retaliation claims.
+Engaging a wrongful termination lawyer in Fontana can be instrumental in navigating these local resources effectively.

-Another significant issue in Los Angeles is the high cost of living, which makes job security even more critical.
+Another significant issue in Fontana is the high cost of living, which makes job security even more critical.
 Unlawful termination can lead to severe financial strain, especially when it happens without warning.
-Our experienced employment lawyers are well-versed in the local job market and the specific challenges faced by Los Angeles residents.
-We are committed to helping you seek the compensation and justice you deserve.
+Our experienced employment lawyers are well-versed in the local job market and the specific challenges faced by Fontana residents.
+We are committed to helping you seek the compensation and justice you deserve with the assistance of a wrongful termination attorney in Fontana.

-At Valiant Law, we know Los Angeles inside and out.
-From the bustling streets of Downtown LA to the diverse neighborhoods of East LA, we understand the unique employment landscape of our city.
-If you have been unlawfully terminated, don't hesitate to reach out to us.
-We are here to support you every step of the way.
+At Valiant Law, we know Fontana inside and out.
+From the bustling streets of Downtown Fontana to the diverse neighborhoods, we understand the unique employment landscape of our city.
+We are equipped to offer personalized legal solutions tailored to the needs of our clients’ unique circumstances, making us a reliable partner for those seeking justice for unlawful termination.